NSIN Presents: SynGen Challenge

 - Overall summary

-Participants selected as finalists will pitch their solutions in a virtual pitch event on May 22, 2023.
+Participants selected as finalists will pitch their solutions in a virtual pitch event the week of June 19, 2023.
 The pitch will include five minutes for a public presentation (to all registered attendees) and 10 minutes for a private questions and answers session from the judging panel.

 A formal process for the submission of deliverables will be provided between the start of the competition and the date of the solicitation closing.
 Additional information will be provided on the solicitation page on IdeaScale.
 Finalists selected to participate in the pitch event will be evaluated and one (1) winner will be selected to receive $75,000 in prize money.